 This channel features short, digestible clips on various topics and tools relevant to business owners and marketers.
 You can learn about anything from social media and blogging to leadership and Powerpoint.
 New clips are added regularly, so you can be sure the content is up to date for the latest trends and tools.
 And because the videos are short and not tied to any one course or theme, you can sprinkle them in throughout your day.

-You don’t know what you don’t know, so how can you know what to search?
+You don’t know what you don’t know, so how can you know what to search for?
 Let the information come to you by subscribing to this channel and discovering new ideas and topics you may want to further explore.

 Whether you learn by reading, watching, listening, reviewing data, or running audits, there are plenty of free tools out there to help you grow your business, stay on top of trends, and expand your skill set.
 Let’s finish off with a recap of the free resources we covered in this post: